MrManu96/Music-Recommendation-System/README.md

 ### How to test it

-You need to install the following [requisites].
+You need to install the following [requirements](https://github.com/MrManu96/Music-Recommendation-System/blob/main/requirements.txt).
 We suggest you create a virtual environment and install the requirements by using:
 **pip install -r requirements.txt**.

 After you install all the requirements and download our project, fill the music folder with songs you like and fill list_example.txt with their names.